My first year away and I’m homesick

 - Do send a care package of goodies, cards, gift cards for pizza, hugs and kisses.
 Students who receive care packages are always popular and this is a way to help your teen connect with other people on their floor.
 Don’t drive down every weekend to visit.
 This is a learning experience and you want to support them and encourage them to develop their internal resources.

-- If your teen is still not adjusting after weeks of feeling homesick take this seriously.
-Ensure they do speak with a profession therapist on or off campus.
+- If your teen is still not adjusting after weeks (give them at least 4 weeks to adjust) of feeling homesick, please take this seriously.
+Ensure they do speak with a profession psychotherapist on or off campus.
+Most colleges and universities offer mental health services through their on-campus health clinics.
+Encourage your teen to reach out to them and even speak with the resident floor monitor.

 - Do talk to your child about the support the college or university have in place to help them adjust to moving away from home and attending post secondary education.
 Don’t focus on them being homesick before they leave for school but on support systems in place to help them succeed at university or college.